andydevs/blog/about.md

 I am a freelance programmer, a problem-solver, an avid learner, and an overall curious individual.
 I started learning how to code at the ripe age of 16.
 Not from a class, or any extracuricular program, but a website named [codecademy.com](http://www.codecademy.com).

 Yes, I learned from a website.
-I see a stigma attached to that, but do I believe in online learning and all the things it can teach.
+I see a stigma attached to that, but I do believe in online learning and all the things it can teach (I may write a blog post about it, if I haven't already).

 But aside, I've soon branched out of codecademy and started learning on my own.
 I've even taken a few programming classes in high school and college.
 Primarily, though, I'm self taught.